 Thymus x citriodorus

-Variable hybrid with erect or spreading growth to 1 ft. high, 2 ft.wide.
+Variable hybrid with erect or spreading growth to 1 ft. high and 2 ft. wide.
 Ovate to lance-shaped, medium green leaves with lemon fragrance.
 Pale lilac flowers in summer.
 Some varieties have varigated leaves.

 European native for rock gardens or naturalizing.
 In bulb and leaf, resembles small hyacinth, but 10-i...